-Previously, Veteran and ROTC Education Benefits were counted as part of a student's overall financial aid package.
-The new legislation exempts these benefits, resulting in the potential for expanded eligibility for various types of federal financial aid programs including but not limited to the Supplemental Educational Opportunity Grant, Federal Work-study, and Federal Direct Student and Parent Loans.
+- Previously, Veteran, National Guard, and ROTC Education Benefits were counted as part of a student's overall financial aid package.
+This legislation exempts these benefits, resulting in the potential for expanded eligibility for various types of federal financial aid programs including but not limited to the Supplemental Educational Opportunity Grant, Federal Work-study, and Federal Direct Student and Parent Loans.